LiamProsser77/Lanscript-Programming-Language/SECURITY.md

 Security Policy
 Reporting Security Vulnerabilities
-HPP takes security seriously.
+L# takes security seriously.
 We appreciate the efforts of security researchers and users who help improve the safety of the project.

 If you discover a potential security vulnerability, please report it responsibly.